Understanding SLA vs. FDM: Which Technology Suits Your Needs?

 4. Material Versatility

-• FDM Advantage: FDM supports a wide range of thermoplastics, including composite filaments with carbon fiber, wood, or metal.
+FDM Advantage: FDM supports a broad range of thermoplastics, including composite filaments containing carbon fiber, wood, or metal.
 This versatility makes it suitable for engineering prototypes, tooling, and end-use parts.

-• SLA Limitation: SLA resins are more limited in mechanical and thermal properties, and resin handling requires safety precautions due to toxicity and post-curing needs.
+SLA Limitation: SLA resins are more restricted in mechanical and thermal properties, and handling resin requires safety precautions due to toxicity and post-curing needs.

-Verdict: FDM offers greater flexibility in material selection.
+Verdict: FDM provides greater flexibility in material selection.

 5. Post-Processing

-• SLA Consideration: SLA prints require support removal, washing in isopropyl alcohol, and UV curing.
-While surface finish is better, this workflow can be time-consuming and messy.
+SLA Consideration: SLA prints require support removal, washing in isopropyl alcohol, and UV curing.
+While the surface finish is superior, this workflow can be time-consuming and labor-intensive.

-• FDM Consideration: FDM post-processing is simpler: remove supports, sand if needed, and go.
-However, finishing FDM parts to a high aesthetic standard often takes more effort.
+FDM Consideration: FDM post-processing is considerably simpler: remove supports, sand if needed, and proceed.
+However, achieving a high aesthetic standard for FDM parts often necessitates additional effort.

-Verdict: SLA involves more chemical handling, while FDM is more straightforward but less refined.
+Verdict: While SLA involves more chemical handling, FDM is straightforward but less refined.

 A biotech startup in Central Oregon approached Outlaw Prototyping to develop a prototype for a handheld diagnostic device.
-The design featured ultra-fine channels and embossed microtext—critical for guiding and labeling capillary fluid pathways.
-Early attempts using FDM from another service provider failed to deliver the required resolution: small embossed text blurred together, and microchannels were incomplete or blocked.
+The design included ultra-fine channels and embossed microtext—essential for guiding and labeling capillary fluid pathways.
+Early attempts using FDM from another service provider failed to meet the required resolution: small embossed text blurred together, and microchannels were incomplete or blocked.

-We recommended transitioning to SLA using a high-detail resin.
-The result?
+We recommended a transition to SLA using a high-detail resin.
+What was the result?

-Because the prototype was mainly used for form and fluid testing—not structural loads—the brittleness of the resin posed no issue.
-The client successfully used our SLA-printed parts for clinical trials and investor demos, gaining critical early support.
+Since the prototype was primarily used for form and fluid testing—not structural loads—the brittleness of the resin presented no issue.
+The client successfully utilized our SLA-printed parts for clinical trials and investor demos, gaining crucial early support.

 When to Choose SLA Over FDM

-• The part is for visual or conceptual prototyping, not functional stress testing.
+The part is for visual or conceptual prototyping rather than for functional stress testing.

 Choose FDM if:

-• Your design tolerates visible layer lines or will be post-processed.
+Your design can accommodate visible layer lines or will undergo post-processing.

-• Material performance (heat resistance, impact strength) is more important than surface finish.
+Material performance (heat resistance, impact strength) matters more than surface finish.

 Conclusion

 Need help with a high-detail print?
 Get in touch with Outlaw Prototyping to discuss your project.
-Whether it's a tight-tolerance engineering model or a visually stunning presentation piece, we’ll help you pick the right process and deliver results that exceed expectations.
+Whether it's a tight-tolerance engineering model or a visually stunning presentation piece, we’ll assist you in selecting the right process and delivering results that exceed expectations.